wilecurity/Evil-Dns/README.md

 1. Enter the IP address you want to redirect to when prompted.
 2. Enter the domains you want to redirect (comma-separated) when prompted.
 3. The script will generate a Python script named generated_script.py which will perform the redirection.

+## Disclaimer

+This tool is intended for educational and testing purposes only.
+Unauthorized use of this tool is prohibited.
+The author assumes no liability for any misuse of this tool.

+## Contributing

+Contributions are welcome!
+Feel free to fork the repository, make your changes, and submit a pull request.
+For major changes, please open an issue first to discuss the proposed changes.